Let's Talk About Rheumatoid Arthritis Medication

 They won’t slow the disease or prevent joint damage, but non-steroidal anti-inflammatory drugs (NSAIDs) can be a huge help in reducing inflammation and relieving rheumatoid arthritis pain, especially if you’re waiting for DMARDs to reach therapeutic levels (which can take weeks or even months).
 They’re available OTC, but your doctor may prescribe a higher dose.
 NSAIDs are only a short-term fix: Long-term use may lead to internal bleeding, kidney damage, stomach ulcers, and increased risk of heart attack or stroke.

-- COX-2 inhibitors (a subclass that has a lower risk of internal bleeding or stomach ulcers and may prescribed if you can’t take ordinary NSAIDs)
+Celebrex (celecoxib), the only presently approved COX-2-selective NSAID; COX-2 inhibitors are a subclass with a lower risk of internal bleeding and stomach ulcers that may prescribed if you can’t take ordinary NSAIDs.

 Will My Medication Change During Treatment?